MIT-Emerging-Talent/ET6-CDSP-group-24-repo/README.md

 We built the Offline by Design landing page as the narrative gateway to our research.
 It pairs real human stories—like Vivian’s experience navigating inaccessible digital systems—with barrier-by-barrier evidence, and maps solutions to specific stakeholder roles so they can act immediately.

-From there, our open repository offers full transparency methodology, [manual and NLP analysis outputs](./4_data_analysis/README.md), [datasets](./1_datasets/README.md), and detailed recommendations.
+From there, our open repository offers full transparency methodology, [Manual and NLP analysis outputs](./4_data_analysis/README.md), [datasets](./1_datasets/README.md), and detailed recommendations.

 We shaped this work with a clear communication strategy: